AndrewWPhillips/andrewwphillips.github.io/_posts/2023-12-29-flame-graphs.md

 Remember that the horizontal axis represents the amount of (CPU) time spent in a function (and children) but it is not in chronological order.
 Any particular block represents _all_ calls of a function with the same call stack.
 These calls could have occurred at different times.
 [Brenda Gregg's video](https://www.youtube.com/watch?v=VMpTU15rIZY&ab_channel=GOTOConferences) explains this in detail.

-The **block colours** in flame graphs usually don't mean anything, except the same function in different call stacks will have the same colour.
-Sometimes, blocks have very different colours to indicate something significant such as different languages or execution environments.
+The different **block colours** in most flame graphs don't particularly mean anything, except the same function in different call stacks will have the same colour.
+Sometimes, blocks have very different colours or hues to indicate something significant such as different languages or execution environments.
 {: .notice--info}

 # Summary

 There are different ways to use flame graphs to understand performance issues.
-Here I will just summarise the simplest and most effective way(s) I have found to do this.
+Here I will just summarise the simplest and most effective ways that I have found.

 ## Generate a CPU profile

 The first step is to generate a Go CPU profile in a .pprof file.
-There are two different scenarios where I would use the **runtime/pprof** package of the **net/http/pprof** package.
+There are two different scenarios where I would either use the **runtime/pprof** package or the **net/http/pprof** package.
 (You can also profile tests and benchmarks, but I have never found the need.)

-There are also ways to generate and view flame graphs of CPU profiles _in one step_.
+There are also ways to generate _and_ view flame graphs _in a single step_.
 I prefer not to do this.
-It is better to have the CPU profile in a file for reproduceability and later reference.
+It is better to retain the CPU profile in a file for reproduceability and later reference.
 {: .notice--info :}

-### runtime/pprof
+**runtime/pprof**

-Most of the time you know you have a performance problem and have a rough idea of where it is happening.
-In this case it is a simple matter of wrapping the problematic code in calls to `pprof.Start()` and `pprof.Stop()` to generate a profile and write it to disk.
+Most of the time, you know if you have a performance problem, and have a rough idea of where it is happening.
+In this case, it is a simple matter of wrapping the problematic code in calls to `pprof.Start()` and `pprof.Stop()` to generate a profile and write it to disk.

-In a highly concurrent program you may have a performance issue in just one goroutine and all the other, unrelated code will muddy the results.
+In a highly concurrent program you may have a performance issue in a _single_ goroutine and all the other, unrelated code will muddy the results.
 (Though, in my experience most concurrent software has goroutines that are fairly homogenous.)
 In this case you may need to find a way to suspend them or avoid creating lots of goroutines.
 Setting GOMAXPROCS to 1 may or may not help.

 For simplicity, I just use the **github.com/pkg/profile** package as explained above in [Profile package from Dave Cheney](#profile-package-from-dave-cheney).

-### net/http/pprof
+**net/http/pprof**

-The other scenario that is often encountered is a continuously running production server where occasionally something triggers the whole server to slow down - for example causing large latencies in requests.
-It is usually not immediately, or not at all, obvious what data is triggering the problem.
+The other scenario, that is often encountered, is a continuously running production server where occasionally something triggers the whole server to slow down - for example causing large latencies in requests.
+It is usually not immediately, or not at all, obvious what data/request is triggering the problem.

 Many such backends are/have a web-server (or can easily have one added).
 Thence, it is just a matter of importing the **net/http/pprof** package.
 When the issue occurs in production you can generate a CPU profile with a simple HTTP request.
-Note that the package typically has negligible impact on server performance unless you request a profile (in which case you probably alredu have a perfoamnce issue)
+Note that importing the **net/http/pprof** package typically has negligible impact on server performance until you request a profile (in which case you probably already have a performance issue).

-See the above [The net/http/pprof Package](#the-net-http-pprof-package) section for details, especially the **security warning**.
+See the above [net/http/pprof Package](#the-net-http-pprof-package) section for details, especially the **security warning**.

 ## Create a flame graph

-Once you have a CPU profile (in a .pprof file) you can use the Web GUI facility in the Go **pprof tool**, of you can simply drag the file onto a flame graph site in your browser.
+Once you have a CPU profile (in a .pprof file) you can use the Web GUI facility in the Go **pprof tool** web GUI like this:

-### Go Pprof Tool Web GUI

-Once you have a profile (e.g. in a file `cpu.pprof`) you can open it in the **pprof tool** web GUI like this:

 ```shell
 $ go tool pprof -http :  cpu.pprof